vladimirfomene/MovieReviewBoard/outline.md

 * Define GraphQL Query and Mutation resolvers
 * Update security configuration for the backend.

-## Consuming the API with Vue.js
+## Adding routing and enhancing your frontend's UI
-* Add Bootstrap for CSS, Font Awesome and Google Font
+* Add Bootstrap, Font Awesome and Google Font
 * Add the sample app's views and components.
 * Add routing to the app through Vue-Router.

+## Improving State Management and Consuming the API with Vue.js
-* Add state management to get Movies from GraphQL API.
+* Improve state management for session data using Vuex.
+* Consume movies from the GraphQL API and add state management for them.

 # Managing App Refresh And Adding Navigation Guards
 * Implement silent authentication to maintain state on page refresh.